 Lost in Space (Netflix)

 Adaptation of the 60s TV series.
 Set 30 years in the future, the Robinson clan finds itself among those first selected to colonize space.
 They are forced to come together and forge new alliances after crash-landing on a lost planet, which is light years from their intended destination.

 Toby Stephens (Black Sails) and Molly Parker (Deadwood) play parents/scientists John and Maureen Robinson, while Taylor Russell (Falling Skies), Ignacio Serricchio (General Hospital) and Parker Posey (Louie) round out the cast as daughter Judy Robinson, blue-collar contractor Don West and the manipulative Dr Smith.

 Bet you’d forgotten I did these, hadn’t you?
-Tell the truth, so had I. But I’ll just point out that Britannia(UK: Sky Atlantic) is coming out on and on March 26.
+Tell the truth, so had I. But I’ll just point out that Britannia(UK: Sky Atlantic) is coming out on DVD and Blu-Ray on March 26.

 Every week, Weekly Wonder Woman keeps you up to date on everything involving DC Comics’ premier superheroine, including whether she’s been blessed by a fertility god

 Do you know, I don’t think there’s been any proper Wonder Woman news this week.
 Not movies, not comics, definitely not TV.
 Nothing.

 There is some book news, though, with Laurie Halse Anderson’s Wonder Woman: Tempest Tossed reimagining of our Diana:

 15-year-old Diana sees drowning refugees and disobeys her mother Hippolyta to rescue them.
 She becomes caught up in their struggle, becoming a refugee herself.
 Washing up on a foreign shore, she is met by two UN workers – one called Steve and another called Trevor.
 While trying to help her find her way home, she uncovers a smuggler and trafficking ring.